Williams offers both 5-month and 4-month payment plans for the fall and spring semesters through Flywire.

 - For loans disbursed between July 1, 2021 and June 30, 2022, the interest rate will be 6.28% FIXED.
 The interest rate can be reduced by 0.25% if the borrower enrolls in the Automatic Monthly Payment service.

 - Payment can be deferred while the student is enrolled as at least a half-time student but the interest must be paid quarterly or it will be added to the principal of the loan.
 The parent borrower must request this option from the Direct Loan Servicer after the loan has been applied to the student’s account.

 To apply, complete the Free Application for Federal Student Aid (FAFSA) and the application and promissory note on the Department of Education’s loan website.
-You can apply for a PLUS loan for 2016-2017 after May 15, 2016; we begin processing 2016-2017 loans in early July.
+You can apply for a PLUS loan for 2021 - 2022 after May 15, 2021; we begin processing 2021-2022 loans in early to mid July.

 Private Loan Certification